Skip to main content

 Garnish with fresh parsley and serve warm!

-Tips & Tricks For An amazing Lebanese Meat and Cheese pie
+Tips & Tricks for an Amazing Lebanese Meat and Cheese Pie

 • Because the pomegranate juice is warm and hot, it is runnier than it looks.
 When it cools down, it will become thicker than honey and it will be dense.
 It will reduce by a factor of 4.